-If your Minut Smart Home Alarm disconnects from the Internet or goes offline you may need to reinstall or update your device.
+If your Minut Smart Home Sensor disconnects from the Internet or goes offline you may need to reinstall or update your device.

 In this article we outline the Wi-Fi network requirements, help you troubleshoot why Minut went offline, and guide you through the steps to recover and connect to your wifi again.